bigchaindb/bigchaindb/docs/source/prod-node-setup-mgmt/install-terraform.md

 The [Terraform documentation has installation instructions](https://www.terraform.io/intro/getting-started/install.html) for all common operating systems.

+Note: Hashicorp (the company behind Terraform) will try to convince you that running Terraform on their servers (inside Atlas) would be great. **While that might be true for many, it is not true for BigchainDB.** BigchainDB federations are supposed to be decentralized, and if everyone used Atlas, that would be a point of centralization.
+If you don't want to run Terraform on your local machine, you could install it on a cloud machine under your control (e.g. on AWS).

 ## Ubuntu Installation Tips

 If you want to install Terraform on Ubuntu, first [download the .zip file](https://www.terraform.io/downloads.html).
 Then install it in `/opt`: